Erikrainer/nodeJsTraining/README.md

 ## Description 📝

-A node project made to generate readmes based on user answers.
+A node project made to generate readme based on user answers.

 ## Table of Contents 🗒